francis-chris5/Creatures/README.md

 <h2>SOME NOTES:</h2>

+<h4>Full vs. Half Models</h4>

+ Representing living creatures these meshes all possess bilateral symmetry.
+The full models can be inserted to quickly get something going in a project, however, to take advantage of the symmetry it is recommended to use the half models.
+Insert a half model and apply a mirror modifier (see figures below), and then work on symmetrical details can be carried out simply on one half of the model.
+When ready click the "apply" button in the modifier and finish out the model's asymmetrical details.

 <h4>CreatureMenu.py</h4>

   <blockquote>The intended menus have not all been created yet, but here is a context menu to consolidate these add mesh buttons.
 It's intended to be a context menu in the 3D viewport, but I haven't put a default hot-key in it yet, I set to (alt Right Press) while testing.
 To do this after installing, in Edit -> Preferences choose the Keymap tab, and expand the list items for 3D View -> Object Mode, and at the bottom of the list select the "Add New" button.
 For the identifier (box that probably says 'none' by default) enter "wm.call_menu" then in the name field that appears after inputting the type enter "OBJECT_MT_creature_menu" and finally use the available options to choose how the context menu will be accessed.</blockquote>